aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/04-plugin-setup.md

 **c.** ![Schematic depiction of the plugin uninstallation process.](plugin-uninstallation.drawio.svg)

 <p class="caption">
-   Overview of the two-transaction plugin <b>a.</b> installation, <b>b.</b> update, and <b>c.</b> uninstallation process with the involved contracts as rounded rectangles, interactions between them as arrows, and relations as dashed lines.
+   Simplified overview of the two-transaction plugin <b>a.</b> installation, <b>b.</b> update, and <b>c.</b> uninstallation process with the involved contracts as rounded rectangles, interactions between them as arrows, and relations as dashed lines.
 The first and second transaction are distinguished by numbering as well as solid and dotted lines, respectively.
 </p>

 </div>